 Hogwarts Legacy is set in the 1890s, nearly 100 years before Harry Potter and his pals were frolicking through the halls.
 You play as a new transfer student at Hogwarts School of Witchcraft and Wizardry, entering during the fifth year of education.
 Escorted to the school by your mentor, Professor Fig, all manner of narrative buffoonery entails, revealing that you’re capable of harnessing ancient and rare magical powers.
 Unluckily though, a goblin rebellion is sparking up, led by the evil Ranrok, and he’s eager to find you and exploit your newfound abilities.

 Thrown into the deep end, it’s your duty to learn more about your mysterious powers, push back against the encroaching goblins, and solve a convoluted mystery regarding a secret order of knowledge-bearing guardians.
 Of course, you also have to attend class and get familiar with the castle, while fostering friendships with classmates through personal quests.
-The story is hardly confined to the halls of Hogwarts, however, leading you across the highlands and coasts of Scotland.
+The story is hardly confined to the halls of Hogwarts, however, leading you across the Scottish Highlands.

 There’s a lot going on in the plot of Hogwarts Legacy and for the most part, it’s passable.
 Some key parts of the narrative, especially Ranrok’s rebellion and your unexplained ancient powers, feel detached from the rest of the experience.
 The story of Hogwarts Legacy is best when it plays into your experience as a student at Hogwarts, with quite a few interesting characters and subplots in the mix.
 Unfortunately, a big part of the main plot feels disjointed and needlessly complex, trying to cover too much ground with little focus.
 Some fantastic ideas and some bad ones, mixed together with so-so execution, result in an unbalanced story that bounces between compelling and confusing every few hours or so.